Our research grant awards program sets us apart from other nonprofits.

-In the future, she plans to develop partnerships between scientific institutions and Bay Area public schools that foster innovative conservation strategies and allow students to gain hands-on experience in scientific research.
+In the future, Ms. Young plans to develop partnerships between scientific institutions and Bay Area public schools that foster innovative conservation strategies and allow students to gain hands-on experience in scientific research.

 Graduate Student at Estuary and Ocean Science Center, San Francisco State University, Tiburon, CA.